SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 The created specifications can be seen and used by all tenants, and different specifications can be created in different clusters according to business needs.

 ### Mirroring
 An image is a template for the running environment of a virtual machine instance, usually including the operating system, preinstalled applications, and related configurations.
 The hypervisor uses the specified image template as the system disk of the boot instance, and the life cycle is the same as that of the virtual machine, and the system disk is destroyed when the virtual machine is destroyed.
-Platform virtual machine images are divided into base images and homemade images.
+Platform virtual machine images are divided into base images and self-managed images.
 #### Base image
 The base image is officially provided by SCloudStack and includes multiple distributions of native operating systems such as Centos, Ubuntu and Windows.